jkoick/Dora/src/content/homepage/-index.md

     - The Secret Your Growth Is Data You're Overlooking
   subtitle: Delivering Proportionate and Compliant ICT Testing Across the EU
   description: |
     We provide reliable, independent, and proportionate testing of digital operational resilience, in line with the requirements of DORA.

     Our services support financial entities of all sizes—from microenterprises subject to simplified obligations to ICT-mature institutions required to perform threat-led penetration testing (TLPT).

     All testing activities are aligned with Chapter IV of DORA and the expectations of national competent authorities across the Union.
   cta:
     enable: true
-    title: Zistite, čo vaša infraštruktúra potrebuje pre compliance.
+    title: Find out what your infrastructure needs for compliance.
     button:
       enable: true
-      label: 'Zobraziť všetky služby'
+      label: 'View All Services'
-      link: '/features/'
+      link: '/services/'
   list:
     - enable: true
       icon: '/images/svg/icons/audience.svg'